nyuvis/partial_dependence/README.rst

 We can combine all the possible heatmaps in a single visualization.
 The SPLOM will show the patterns describing all possible pairs of features partial dependence.
-A stripe of blue/red over a column and row of a feature determines an increase/decrease of prediction when that feature is changed, no matter what other feature varies.

 The code to visualize the SPLOM for that same instance 88 is quite simple: